Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Evaluation

 \end{lrbox}

 \newsavebox{\scatterImpact} \begin{lrbox}{\scatterImpact}

 \end{lrbox}

 The scatter plots for the correctly solved tasks (including both proofs and alarms) of the compared approaches are shown in~\cref{fig:evaluation:scatter-cputime}.
 We omitted the scatter plot for BMC as it is mainly inclined to bug hunting, while other approaches have more balanced behavior.
 A data point $(x,y)$ in the plots indicates that there is a task correctly solved by both IMC and a compared approach, while IMC took a CPU time of $y$~seconds and the other approach took a CPU time of $x$~seconds.
 Observe that IMC is often more efficient than a compared approach.
-For example, while it solved less tasks compared to \kinduction, its time efficiency is often better than \kinduction on the tasks which can be solved by both algorithms.
+For example, while it solved fewer tasks compared to \kinduction, its time efficiency is often better than \kinduction on the tasks which can be solved by both algorithms.
 This phenomenon could be explained by the fact that, unlike \kinduction, which relies on an external procedure to generate auxiliary invariants, IMC generates interpolants from BMC queries and uses them to construct fixed points purely internally.
+Moreover, when representing \textit{helpful} loop invariants, i.e., those that help to prove the safety property of a program, requires complex formulas, the interval-based data-flow analysis~\cite{CPA-DF} used by the default configuration~\cite{kInduction} of \kinduction in \cpachecker is disadvantageous because the expressiveness of candidate invariants is limited.
+By contrast, IMC is favorable in such cases since it constructs a candidate fixed point (also a loop invariant) as a union of previously derived interpolants, which in principle can encode any combination of reachable states.

-Moreover, in our evaluation, there were \num{122} programs that IMC solved, but \kinduction ran out of time or memory.
-These programs often have a loop for which \textit{helpful} loop invariants, i.e., those that help to prove the property, require complex formulas.
-IMC is better in such cases.
-The default configuration of \kinduction in \cpachecker uses an interval-based data-flow analysis to generate candidate invariants whose expressiveness is limited.
-By contrast, IMC constructs a candidate fixed point (also a loop invariant) as a union of previously derived interpolants, which in principle can express any combination of reachable states.
+\inlineheadingbf{RQ3: Enhancing Software Verification with IMC} To highlight IMC's contribution to software verification, we report the numbers of tasks solvable by IMC but not by a compared approach because it ran out of resources.
+In our evaluation, IMC solved \nimcvspdrtasks, \nimcvsbmctasks, \nimcvskitasks, \nimcvspredtasks, and \nimcvsimpacttasks~tasks for which PDR, BMC, \kinduction, predicate abstraction, and \impact, respectively, failed to solve within the time or memory limits.
+Overall, it uniquely solved~\nimcuniquetasks~tasks for which all other approaches ran out of resources.